Edith Hughes (architect): Public lectures

+In the following year, at the invitation of the Dundee Women Citizens' Association, Hughes gave a talk in the East Foresters' Hall, Dundee on the subject of domestic architecture.
+Hughes praised American kitchen design, particularly the versatile use of a dresser.
+Hughes subscribed to the motto: "a place for everything and everything in its place".
+She also talked of the ugliness of modern dwellings, which inspired the Dundee Courier to headline its article "Ugliness of modern dwellings."

+Burial place

 She is buried with her parents in Warriston Cemetery in north Edinburgh.
 The grave lies on the main west path on its east side, where the ground level drops to the lower south section.

 Family

 Hughes and her husband had three daughters.
 She and her husband lived mostly separately after the Second World War until his death in 1949.